0xmid00/infosec/linux-hardening/privilege-escalation/README.md

 ## Scheduled/Cron jobs

+Cron jobs are scripts or programs scheduled to run at specific times or intervals, executing with the user's permissions.
+By default, they run using the `/bin/sh` shell with limited environment variables.
+Cron job configurations are stored in crontab files, typically located in `/var/spool/cron/` for user-specific jobs and `/etc/crontab` for system-wide jobs.

 Check if any scheduled job is vulnerable.
 Maybe you can take advantage of a script being executed by root (wildcard vuln? can modify files that root uses? use symlinks? create specific files in the directory that root uses?).

 ```bash